Juvenile Detention Center

 The Detention Center provides secure custody, guaranteeing that youths will be available for court appearances when they have failed to do so in the past and/or there is a lack of parental supervision or responsibility for the youth's appearance.
 It further ensures that youths will be available for psychological, psychiatric and/or educational diagnostic testing.

-Presently there are 66 beds for Delaware County admissions.
-In 2013 a total of 1,096 children were admitted to detention with 15,794 days of care.
-In 2014 a total of 875 children were admitted with the total days of care being 13,040.
-The 2014 numbers show a reduction of 20 percent from 2012.
+Presently, there are 66 beds for Delaware County admissions.
+From 2013 to 2015, the number of residents admitted to juvenile detention and their days of care have been steadily declining.
+In 2013, a total of 1,096 children were admitted to detention with 15,794 days of care.
+In 2015, a total of 794 children were admitted, with the total days of care being 11,985.
+The 2015 numbers show a reduction of 28 percent from 2013.

-The Center also provides many programs for the youths while detained.
-Thresholds, provides an educational decision-making course taught by volunteer teachers with the goal of helping to reduce the risk of recidivism.
+The center also provides many programs for the youths while detained.
+Thresholds provides an educational decision-making course taught by volunteer teachers with the goal of helping to reduce the risk of recidivism.
 The Chester Community Hospital Residency Program meets with all new admissions on a weekly basis and offers a comprehensive health education component.
-Resident doctors give presentations on a variety of topics including Alcohol/Danger of Drugs, Gun Violence, Hygiene and Nutrition.
-The DCIU (Delaware County Intermediate Program) provides a full time instructor who teaches a lesson plan based on social skills and decision making.
+Resident doctors give presentations on a variety of topics, including alcohol/danger of drugs, gun violence, hygiene and nutrition.
+The DCIU (Delaware County Intermediate Program) provides a full-time instructor who teaches a lesson plan based on social skills and decision making.

-National School Lunch Program:
+National School Lunch Program

 All residents of the Delaware County Juvenile Detention Center are eligible for, and receive, free breakfast and lunch through the National School Lunch Program.
 Families of students released from detention may still be eligible for free or reduced meals, as well as additional benefits, by applying online at www.compass.state.pa.us.